Adarshthakur-850/Email-Spam-Detector/README.md

-Here’s a clean, well-structured README.md tailored for your Email-Spam-Detector repository.
-It’s organized to help users understand the project, install dependencies, run it, and see results clearly — following best practices for readable, useful documentation.

 # Email Spam Detector

 A Python-based email spam classification system that uses natural language processing (NLP) and machine learning techniques to classify emails as **Spam** or **Not Spam (Ham)**.
 The project includes preprocessing, feature extraction, model training, evaluation, and visualization components.